--- Keep an updated photo of your pet in case you do get separated, so you can locate him more easily.
+Keep an updated photo of your pet in case you do get separated.

--- Imbedded microchips with all your pet's information are extremely popular with owners that travel consistently with their pet.
+Imbedded microchips with all your pet's information are extremely popular with owners who travel consistently with their pets.

--- Petswelcome.com has special features, such as a search for places that accept large dogs and cats.
+Petswelcome.com has special features, such as a search for hotels that accept large dogs and cats.

--- Bringfido.com is a website full of info on restaurants, attractions and beaches were dogs are welcome.
+Bringfido.com is a website full of info on restaurants, attractions and beaches where dogs are welcome.
 It's a great place for ideas.